odoo/documentation/accounting/localizations/mexico.rst

 .. image:: media/mexico07.png
    :align: center

-You can generate the PDF just clicking on the Print button on he invoice or sending it by email following the normal process on odoo to send your invoice by email.
+You can generate the PDF just clicking on the Print button on the invoice or sending it by email following the normal process on odoo to send your invoice by email.